 The way you and your child structure your home conditions (place for homework, noise, light, television, availability of resources and so on) has been found to play an important role in predicting homework performance.
-In fact, these issues have been found to be even more important than checking and signing homework.
+In fact, these issues have been found to be even more important than checking homework.

 Experiment with Locations

 Consider experimenting with a variety of locations and noise levels to decide what works best for your child.
 A quiet, isolated setting is not necessarily the best for everyone.
 It may surprise you to learn that children can complete homework and perform well in a variety of positions and places.
 Remember, homework is not like medicine.
 It does not have to taste bad to be good for you.
 In fact, the more pleasant you can make the surrounding study conditions, schedules and materials, the more likely your child with approach homework positively.